 But not all popular VPN services work well and can be slow in Russia due to the blockade.

-In this article, we’ll take a look at the 5 best VPN providers that have proven to provide the best online protection from inside of Russia, while also offering proven unblocking of geo-blocked content.
+In this article, we’ll take a look at the seven best VPN providers that have proven to provide the best online protection from inside of Russia, while also offering proven unblocking of geo-blocked content.

 How to Use a VPN Provider From Inside Russia

 To use a VPN from inside Russia, do the following:

 - Subscribe to a VPN provider.
 (I recommend NordVPN.)

 - Install the provider’s app(s) on your connected device(s).

 - Log into the VPN service.

 - Select a VPN server outside of Russia to access content in other countries or to protect your online activities.
 While two of the providers on this list have servers inside Russian borders, remember that Russia puts some limits on VPN servers located inside the country.

 - Enjoy your internet freedom and anonymity!

 Best VPNs for Use in Russia

-These 5 VPN providers have proven themselves to be the best bets for VPN protection while inside Russian borders.
+These seven VPN providers have proven themselves to be the best bets for VPN protection while inside Russian borders.
 If you’re short on time, here’s the TL;DR version:

-- NordVPN: This long-time leader in the VPN industry provides reliable VPN protection, a wide-ranging global server network and top-notch multi-platform support and customer support.
+- NordVPN: #1 VPN for Russia.
+This long-time leader in the VPN industry provides reliable VPN protection, a wide-ranging global server network and top-notch multi-platform support and customer support.

 - Surfshark: Budget priced VPN for Russia.
 This budget-priced provider will deliver above-average VPN protection at a below-average price.
 The provider’s multi-year subscription options offer excellent value, delivering services on a level with many higher-priced providers.